FastPix/fastpix-sdk-csharp/README.md

 // handle response
 ```

-If you'd like to override the default retry strategy for all operations that support retries, you can use the `RetryConfig` optional parameter when intitializing the SDK:
+If you'd like to override the default retry strategy for all operations that support retries, you can use the `RetryConfig` optional parameter when initializing the SDK:
 ```csharp
 using Fastpix;
 using Fastpix.Models.Components;